verta-service-account/modeldb-client/verta/docs/index.rst

 ``HOST`` and ``PORT`` point the client to your ModelDB backend instance.

-For more information on setting up the backend, see `soemthing idk <index.html>`_.

 |

-Once a client is instantiated and a connection is established, you can do soemthing idk:
+Once a client is instantiated and a connection is established, you can create ModelDB entities to organize your work:

 .. code-block:: python